 Specialized in management and stagecraft, Samuel has several years of experience in cultural projects, especially in the performing arts.
 He works with various management, creation, production and dissemination teams, and with multiple dance artists.

-Service design consultant and certified coach
+Service design consultant, certified coach

 Simon Vinh began his career in the digital arts.
 Now a service designer, he helps organizations identify customer needs and create human-focused experiences.
 A classically trained flautist, he is driven by a great love for the performing arts.